gunnarnl/gunnarnl.github.io/posts/markdown-for-linguists.md

 Here, I want to make the case for using Markdown as a linguist by anecdote.
 Maybe this is like those [cooking blogs](https://twitter.com/redford/status/1256988715349471232) that provide rambling, irrelevant stories before getting to the recipe you're there for.
 In any case, I describe the tools and workflow that I use in the [next section](#setup), if that's what you're here for.

-Anyway, I used to virtually all of my writing in LaTeX, like many linguists.
+Anyway, I used to do virtually all of my writing in LaTeX, like many linguists.
 There are many advantages to using LaTeX.
 It's relatively easy to write mathematical formulae, it renders professional and easy to read documents, it's immensely customizable, there are many useful linguistics-specific packages, and so on.
 On top of all that, [Overleaf](https://www.overleaf.com/) provides a convenient Google Docs-like cloud service so there's no need to worry about different installations on different machines.

 But writing in LaTeX *sucks*.
 As typesetting software, it's excellent, but for actually putting words on the page, I find it extremely cumbersome.
 I find it hard to maintain a steady writing flow.
 If something renders weird or if there's an error---it's not hard to miss a closing bracket---who knows how long it might take to fix.
 Also LaTeX markup is ugly and I do a lot of my editing in the same document I write in.
 These are maybe petty complaints, but when I'm trying to write, *I just wanna write*.